cmrschwarz/scr/README.md

-        dfsch=<scheme>       force this scheme for urls derived from following documents doc=<chain spec>     chains that matched documents should apply to, default is the same chain dd=<duplication>     whether to allow document duplication (default: unique, values: allowed, nonrecursive, unique) Initial Documents:
+        dfsch=<scheme>       force this scheme for urls derived from following documents doc=<chain spec>     chains that matched documents should apply to, default is the same chain dd=<duplication>     whether to allow document duplication (default: unique, values: allowed, nonrecursive, unique) drbase=<url>         default base for relative urls from rfile, rstring and rstdin documents dbase=<path>         default base for relative file pathes from string and stdin documents, default: current working directory dfbase=bool          force the default d(r)base even if the originating document has a valid base

-        url=<url>            fetch a document from a url, derived document matches are (relative) urls file=<path>          fetch a document from a file, derived documents matches are (relative) file pathes rfile=<path>         fetch a document from a file, derived documents matches are urls
+    Initial Documents (may be specified multiple times): url=<url>            fetch document from url
+        rfile=<path>         read document from path
+        file=<path>          read document from path, urls without scheme are treated as relative file pathes rstring=<string>     treat string as document
+        string=<string>      treat string as document, urls without scheme are treated as relative file pathes rstdin               read document from stdin
+        stdin                read document from stdin, urls without scheme are treated as relative file pathes

     Other:
         selstrat=<strategy>  matching strategy for selenium (default: plain, values: anymatch, plain, interactive, deduplicate)